dancab13/VBA-challenge/README.md

   Next ws

-*The code for autofitting all cell column widths is from recording a macro and seeing the VBA code:
+-The code for autofitting all cell column widths is from recording a macro and seeing the VBA code:

   Cells.Select
   Selection.Columns.AutoFit